Adding real elements¶

 For the sake of demonstration, let’s suppose you want to integrate a slit with IcePAP-based motors into Sardana.

-The controller is a Sardana object that handles the communication with the hardware.
+The controller is a Sardana object that handles the communication with the hardware (physical controller) or provides an abstraction layer (pseudo controller).

 defctrl <class> <name> <roles/properties>